Migrating from Istio to Anthos Service Mesh takes some planning. This page provides information to help you prepare for the migration.

 To migrate from Istio, you follow the

-(referred to as canary upgrades in the Istio documentation).
-With a dual control
+"canary" upgrades in the Istio documentation).
+With a revision upgrade, you

-plane upgrade, you install a new version of the control plane alongside the
+install a new version of the control plane (

-existing control plane.
-When installing the new version, you include a
+control plane.
+When installing the new version, you include (or the

 You then migrate to the new version by setting the same